 - How to get there

-We took the bus n°82 from Portofino (3€ – 15min) offering beautiful views over the peninsula.
+I took the bus n°82 from Portofino (3€ – 15min) offering beautiful views over the peninsula.

 The Cinque Terre, those five ingeniously constructed fishing villages set amid some of the most dramatic coastal scenery on the planet.
 A Unesco World Heritage Site since 1997, Cinque Terre isn’t the undiscovered Eden it once was but, frankly, it is still worth the visit.
 The five villages date back to the early medieval period.
 Sinuous paths traverse seemingly impregnable cliff sides, while a 19th-century railway line cut through a series of coastal tunnels ferries the footsore from village to village.
 Thankfully cars were banned over a decade ago.

 I found the Cinque Terre absolutely sublime but the mass of tourists and the feeling of not seeing any local residents bothered me.
 Exploring the picturesque villages with hundreds of tourists can be a bit overwhelming, especially when you have to queue in the back streets to explore.
 It felt a bit like an amusement park at times.
-We went around Easter and so it was essentially full of Italian tourists.
+I went around Easter and so it was essentially full of Italian tourists.
 However, if you go for summer, don’t expect to be alone.
 If you are not a fan of busy streets and towns, I highly recommend you to visit during shoulder seasons, May/June and September/October probably being the best choices.
 That being said, the Cinque Terre remains a piece of paradise on Earth and is definitely a must!

 Where to stay

 Although staying in one of the villages can be an absolute dream, it is also often quite expensive.
-The usual option is to stay in La Spezia, and this is also what we did.
+The usual option is to stay in La Spezia, and this is also what I did.
 The city is often overlooked but it’s not just an affordable place to stay overnight.
 It is really worthy of exploring – the winding streets of the old town are hugely atmospheric and there are plenty of cosy trattorias showcasing the Ligurian kitchen’s finest.

 Where to eat